aFarkas/lazysizes/plugins/include/README.md

 </div>
 ```

 The include feature will always use a download queue to make sure, that multiple includes do not jam the browsers own request queue.
-In case of many non crucial includes mixed with some crucial includes on one page the ``data-lazyqueue`` attribute can be used to add a queue priority:
+In case of many non crucial includes mixed with some more crucial includes on one page the ``data-lazyqueue`` attribute can be used to add a queue priority for the include extension:

 ```html
 <li>